griffithlab/rnaseq_tutorial_wiki/PostAlignment-Visualization.md

  http://samtools.sourceforge.net/mpileup.shtml

 Now, use bam-readcount to count reference and variant bases at a specific position.
-First, create a bed file with some positions of interest (We will create a file called snvs.bed using the echo command).
+First, create a bed file with some positions of interest (we will create a file called snvs.bed using the echo command).

 It will contain a single line specifying a variant position on chr22 e.g.:
 22	38879688	38879688